Sightseeing with an Eye on Haunted Spots

 Many of Hissey’s books are easily found online, and they’re pretty charming.
-Still, readers should expect a lot of leisurely descriptions of perfectly natural landscapes, villages, and buildings — not a ghost hunter’s casebooks.
+Still, readers should expect a lot of leisurely descriptions of perfectly natural landscapes, villages, and buildings rather than the chronicles of a ghost hunter.
 Zero in on those pages that actually do discuss haunted locales, however, and one can easily get the impression that Hissey sincerely hoped to witness a ghost firsthand.
 He kept a gentle sense of humor about never having done so, but there’s something gloomy lurking under the humor that reveals his frustration.

 There’s a follow-up post about another of Hissey’s ghost hunts here.
 It provides a bit more information about his life.